 - Reimbursements for out-of-town bonspiels or championships (excluding state play downs), camps and training conferences are $50 per event up to $150 annually.

 Beginners, intermediate and avid curlers in 6th to 12th grade can participate in the Monday After School Curling Program from 3:45 to 5:15.
 Open to boys and girls, Juniors will get instruction and competition suited to their level of play.
 For those with interest, we intend to host competitions against other out-of-town programs, and will make at least one trip to an out-of-town competition.
-The program begins Monday, December 4th, and runs every Monday at 3:45-5:15 pm through March 12, 2018.
+The program begins the first Monday in December and runs every Monday at 3:45-5:15 pm through March 12, 2018.
 Register in person at the Bemidji Community Education office, or at www.bemidjicommunityed.com.
 Fee is $50.

 Contact: Jaime Quello at 218-556-3545

-Boys and girls in grades 1-5 will start curling Sunday Nights at 5:30pm, starting January 7, 2018.
+Boys and girls in grades 1-5 will start curling Sunday Nights at 5:30pm, starting the first Sunday in January.
 The program will run Sundays from 5:30 – 7:00 with open curling from 7:00 – 7:45, running 7 weeks around the club schedule.
 Registration is available in person at the Bemidji Community Education office, or at www.bemidjicommunityed.com.
 Fee is $55.

 Contact: Jaime Quello at 218-556-3545